 While this Facet offers no control over mundane animals, it allows the shifter to communicate with them, regardless of the form the shifter is in.

 The Muses are the collective spirits of art and literature.
 They embody song, dance, poetry, storytelling, acting, comedy, architecture, sculpture, and more.
-The Muses have lit the fire of inspiration in the heart of artists and creatives down the millennia, from local songsmiths to legendary playwrights.
+The Muses have lit the fire of inspiration in the hearts of artists and creatives down through the millennia, from local songsmiths to legendary playwrights.
 Though usually associated with historians and creatives, occasionally the Muses will agree to grant their powers to warrior-poets and those who seek to record history from the front lines.

 Markings: Writing or musical notation, ink-like splotches, masks